-- 1. Learning invariably involves a change though not necessary improvement in Behaviour.
+- 1. Change:Learning invariably involves a change though not necessary improvement in Behaviour.
 The learning may be good or bad from an organizations point of view for ex., bad habits, prejudice, work restrictions may be learned by an individual. - 2.
-Change in behaviour must be relatively permanent temporary changes may be only reflexive and fail to represent any learning.
+Permanent:Change in behaviour must be relatively permanent temporary changes may be only reflexive and fail to represent any learning.
 Changes called by fatigue or temporary adaptations are not covered in learning. - 3.
 Change in behaviour should occur as a result of Experience, practice or training.
-The change may not be evident until a situation arises in which new behaviour can occur.
+The change may not be evident until a situation arises in which new behaviour can occur. - 4.
+Learning is reflected in Behavior A change in an individual's thought process or attitudes not accompanied by behavior is not learning.
+Further learning needs to result in behaviour potentiality and not necessary in the behavior itself.
+For example, if a person is thinking of using drugs, but has not actually used them and he finds out that a friend of his has died because of drugs, he will never get involved with drugs.
+This experience has changed his behavior potential. - 5.
+Reinforcement The practice or experience must be reinforcement in order for learning to occur.
+If reinforcement does not accompany the practice or experience the behavior will eventually disappear.